kostya/benchmarks/README.md

-# Some benchmark of different languages
+# Some benchmarks of different languages